diogro/expressionVariance-manuscript/main.md

 # Supporting information

+1. SI figure 1 - Across-study and tissue-specific gene expression variance and mean correlations with non-overlapping chromatin states through ChromHMM

+1. SI figure 2 - Proportion of gene regions made up of ChromHMM chromatin states for genes in the top and bottom 5% of the across-study mean rank metric.

+1. SI table 1 - Variance and mean rank metrics and the corresponding ChromHMM annotations used.

-1. SI table - Metadata file describing the data used in the study as well as some intermediate processing information.
+1. SI data - Metadata file describing the data used in the study as well as some intermediate processing information.

-1. SI table - Gene expression mean and variance ranks.
+1. SI data - Gene expression mean and variance ranks.

-1. SI table - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.
+1. SI data - Combined table describing gene ontology enrichment in the top 5% and bottom 5% of genes as ranked by variance.

-1. SI figure 1 - Those funky heatplots

 # References